andrew/ultimate-awesome/README.md

 - [awesome-i18n](https://github.com/oh-jon-paul/awesome-i18n) - 🌍 A curated list of i18n resources for all kind of languages and frameworks.
 - [Awesome-Radar-Camera-Fusion](https://github.com/Radar-Camera-Fusion/Awesome-Radar-Camera-Fusion) - Radar Camera Fusion in Autonomous Driving.
 - [fuzzing-tutorial](https://github.com/secnotes/fuzzing-tutorial) - Curated list of classic fuzzing books, papers about fuzzing at information security top conferences over the years, commonly used fuzzing tools, and resources that can help us use fuzzer easily. .
+- [embedded-ai.bi-weekly](https://github.com/ysh329/embedded-ai.bi-weekly) - WeChat: NeuralTalk，Weekly report and awesome list of embedded-ai.
 - [awesome-unique-id](https://github.com/grantcarthew/awesome-unique-id) - A curated list of awesome Unique IDs.
 - [awesome-MATLAB](https://github.com/mikecroucher/awesome-MATLAB) - A curated list of awesome MATLAB toolboxes, applications, software and resources.
 - [awesome-pdm](https://github.com/pdm-project/awesome-pdm) - A curated list of awesome PDM plugins and resources.
 - [awesome-RK3588](https://github.com/choushunn/awesome-RK3588) - Useful resources for developing with the RK3588. :rocket:.
 - [awesome-llm-survey](https://github.com/hqwu-hitcs/awesome-llm-survey) - An Awesome Collection for LLM Survey.
-- [embedded-ai.bi-weekly](https://github.com/ysh329/embedded-ai.bi-weekly) - WeChat: NeuralTalk，Weekly report and awesome list of embedded-ai.
+- [awesome-LLM-AIOps](https://github.com/Jun-jie-Huang/awesome-LLM-AIOps) - A list of awesome academic researches and industrial materials about Large Language Model (LLM) and Artificial Intelligence for IT Operations (AIOps).
 - [awesome-zama](https://github.com/zama-ai/awesome-zama) - A curated list of amazing Fully Homomorphic Encryption (FHE) resources created by the team at Zama.
 - [awesome-ocap](https://github.com/dckc/awesome-ocap) - Awesome Object Capabilities and Capability Security.
 - [awesome-ruby-blogs](https://github.com/Yegorov/awesome-ruby-blogs) - A curated list of Awesome Ruby Blogs and Newsletters for Ruby Developers and Newbies.